EQ100: Equinology® Equine Body Worker Certification

 This course is not for everyone.
 It is for the serious students, those who strive to be leaders in their profession.
 We want students who wish to be part of the team caring for horses.
 We want them to be able to communicate effectively with the other team members.
 To do so, you have to know anatomy, understand the movement, recognize what is normal for a horse and be very aware of contraindications to bodywork.

 While this course is specifically designed for students wishing to pursue a career in equine bodywork, it is also regularly attended by veterinarians, physical therapists, human massage therapists, equine massage therapists, trainers, barn managers and chiropractors who would like to enhance their skills.
+The course is taught in such a comprehensive, logical layered format that those with little or no complementary equine care and science background will find themselves up to speed with the other professional participants.

 - Application of a full session as well as targeting specific areas